 Use Data Science to Improve Your Organization’s Efforts

 Third-Party Research and Evaluation Tailored for Your Needs

 Who We Are

 EvalNetwork is a program evaluation and research consulting firm specializing in working with health, human service, and educational organizations and grant making entities.
-Since EvalNetwork was incorporated in Miami, Florida in 2000 we have worked as program evaluator or research partner on a wide variety of projects.
-In addition, EvalNetwork has worked on projects funded by the federal and local governments as well as foundations.
+Since EvalNetwork was incorporated in Miami, Florida in 2000 we have worked as program evaluator or research partner on a wide variety of projects funded by the federal and local governments as well as foundations.

-Content areas included substance-abuse treatment and prevention, obesity prevention, health promotion, specialty courts, out-of-school, and educational programs, with organizations of all sizes.
-We have worked with organizations throughout the state of Florida, New York, North Carolina, Alabama and Mississippi.
-Contact us at email@example.com to obtain a free consultation on your project.
+Content areas included substance-abuse treatment and prevention, obesity prevention, health promotion, domestic violence and drug courts, out-of-school programs, and educational programs.
+We have collaborated with organizations throughout the state of Florida, New York, North Carolina, Alabama and Mississippi.
+Contact us at email@example.com.

 We develop logic models with organizations for program and strategic planning as well as program evaluation.
 A logic model is a one-page visual document that shows the link between inputs, activities, outputs, and outcomes of an initiative or effort.

 Surveys can be used to collect meaningful information about participants and to assess change on targeted outcomes.
 We follow a systematic and scientifically-based process for developing surveys to help ensure that findings can be trusted.

-Through focus groups or interviews we collect in-depth information about specific aspects of projects.
+Through focus groups or interviews we collect in-depth information about specific aspects of projects that are of interest.
 For example, these qualitative techniques can be used to obtain insight into the experiences of participants and to understand how programs can best achieve their goals.

 In evaluation projects is it often helpful to use both quantitative and qualitative approaches in combination to obtain more comprehensive answers to evaluation questions.

 EvalNetwork creates evaluation and program summaries in a video format to make information about projects more accessible, in order to reach a broader audience.
 Video are professionally designed and produced.